electrumpayments/qr-payment-service-interface/src/docs/devguide/hugo/site/content/index.md

 The Electrum QR Payment Service Interface defines operations and models for each of the above steps in the lifecycle in order to effect payments via QR codes.

-The Electrum QR Payment Service Interface allows a customer to seamlessly select which service provider should process a customer's request from the merchant without requiring complex customer interactions.
+The Electrum QR Payment Service Interface allows a customer to seamlessly select which service provider should process their request from the merchant without requiring complex customer interactions.
 A

-merchant's customer facing channel (such as a point-of-sale or website) simply provides information to the customer during a transaction in the form of a QR code.
+merchant's customer-facing channel (such as a point-of-sale or website) simply provides information to the customer during a transaction in the form of a QR code.
 A customer may then scan the QR code using a mobile application offered by a customer's chosen service provider.
 This in turn allows the service provider to contact the merchant for the purposes of processing the transaction request submitted by the point-of-sale system.

 For more detail on the message flows please consult the page about message flows.

+**Note**: A partner's mobile application, its use by the customer and its communications with the partner's systems is entirely out of scope of the Electrum QR Payments Service Interface.